Michael18811380328/HelloBlog/personal/docs/note/log.md

 I can make a basic webpage using sublime editor.
 HTML is the structure of pages, CSS is the style of pages, JS is the magic and action of pages.

-Other small JS plug-ins can help me to ease working stress.
-The fullpage plug-in can make different pages switching fluently.
-And a small shopping project (similar to JD) and a take-out meal project are finished.
+Other small JS plugins can help me to ease working stress.
+The fullpage plugin can make different pages switching fluently.
+And a small shopping project (similar to JD) and a take out meal project are finished.

 ### 2018.05

-laern senior javascript programming.
+I am laerning senior javascript programming.
 And JS is not easy.
 Some JS codes are unique.
 Such as 0.1 plus 0.2 not equal 0.3, however, 0.1 plus 0.5 equal 0.6.
 And ajax is excellent.
 Now axios can work well without ajax.

 In the free time, I learn about main structures and MVC or MVVM design modal.
 (Modal-View-View-Modal).
 The main structures are Angular, Vue and React.
 Recently, Angular is too large to design a single page, so people choose React or Vue.
 And I design three shopping webpages for mobile devices.
 The pages use different methods to suit different length and height(percentage, flex, rem).
 Now I should use it fluently.